-Snacks give kids important nutrients and help control hunger between meals.
+Snacks don't need to be unhealthy.
+There are plenty of options for healthy snacks that give your kids important nutrients and help control hunger between meals.

 - “Ants on a log” (celery with peanut butter and raisins)